snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 <img src="/assets/images/infrared.jpg" alt="">

-Now I could instantly change my PID gains without having to re-upload the entire program, cutting a 60 second process down to a fraciton of a second, and it injected a large dose of fun into the tuning process.
+Now PID gains could be changed in real time without having to re-upload the entire program, cutting a 60 second process down to a fraciton of a second.
+It also injected a dose of fun into the tuning process.

 I used the following resources in this section:
-- Instrumentation & Control Systems, William Bolton
+- Instrumentation & Control Systems, 2nd Ed, William Bolton
 - [link](https://www.wescottdesign.com/articles/pid/pidWithoutAPhd.pdf) - PID Without a PhD, Tim Wescott
 - [link](https://robotics.stackexchange.com/questions/167/what-are-good-strategies-for-tuning-pid-loops) - Robotics Stack Exchange, Pid Tuning